MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ~~~
 {: .language-python}

-into the interactive Python prompt
+into the interactive Python prompt.

 ~~~
 def zen(with_attribution=True):